aloisdeniel/dart_maybe/README.md

 final update = Update(title: Maybe.some(null, nullable: true);
 ```

-This is really different than having a `nothing` description, which signidicates that the description shouldn't be modified.
+This is really different than having a `nothing` description, which significates that the description shouldn't be modified.

 ```dart
 final update = Update(title: Maybe.nothing();